benjaminkostiuk/puff/README.md

 ## Motivation
 Let's face it. _Everyone writes their test cases last_.

-Unless you're someone who lives by <a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank">TDD</a>, you're like the rest of us lazy developers and write your test cases as the last part of your assignment.
+Unless you're someone who lives by [TDD](https://en.wikipedia.org/wiki/Test-driven_development), you're like the rest of us lazy developers and write your test cases as the last part of your assignment.
 But before you start writing you'll run several rounds of sanity checks (_smoke tests_) to make sure your project works as expected.

 Now imagine instead of only having the four quick cases you thought up, you also had the ones from your friends also working on the project.
 Or the ones from the entire class.
 These quick and dirty smoke tests can help you rat out bugs __before__ you start writing out the fancy test suite you're going to pretend you used to test your assignment.